ModelEarth/useeio.js/README.md

 ## Build Comands

-These are not necessary to contribute [50 state javascript report](https://model.earth/useeio.js/footprint) updates.
+Building is typically not necessary to edit the [State Impact Reports](https://model.earth/useeio.js/footprint).

 When new model versions are published by US EPA, it may be necessary to build useeio.js and useeio-widgets to deploy updates for the [USEEIO React Widgets](https://model.earth/io/charts/).